 11. The lawyer who wrote my will is the one who must help with the probate.

-No. Your personal representative may use the original lawyer, and this is often the case.
+No. Your personal representative may use the original lawyer, and this is often what happens.
 However, your personal representative is not obligated to retain that attorney for the probate process.

 12. Probate takes years to be settled, and my beneficiaries won’t get anything for a long time.

 No, with some qualifications.
 Many estates can be settled in months.
 It can take longer for larger estates, or if complications arise.
-Complications may include challenges to the estate by those not happy with their distributions or those you have disinherited entirely; disagreements among beneficiaries; the need to sell real estate; problems locating beneficiaries; addressing creditor claims; whether estate tax is due, etc. If the estate is small and certain other conditions are met, a quicker probate process called Summary Administration may be available.
+Complications may include challenges to the estate by those not happy with their distributions or those you have disinherited entirely; disagreements among beneficiaries; the need to sell real estate; difficulty with the title to property; problems locating beneficiaries; addressing creditor claims; whether estate tax is due, etc. If the estate is small and certain other conditions are met, a quicker probate process called Summary Administration may be available.
 Your probate attorney will advise you on this point.

 13. My personal representative does not need to retain a probate attorney to settle my affairs.